-In the simply-laced case the notions of minuscule and cominuscule (resp.~adjoint and coadjoint) agree.

 \begin{remark} For the purposes of our analysis we can ignore the minuscule case.
 The only generalised Grassmannians which are minuscule but not cominuscule are associated to~$(\mathrm{B}_n,\alpha_n)$ and~$(\mathrm{C}_n,\alpha_1)$ respectively.
-But by \cref{remark:exceptional-isomorphisms-exotic} these are isomorphic to the generalised Grassmannians associated to~$(\mathrm{D}_{n+1},\alpha_{n+1})$ and~$(\mathrm{A}_{2n},\alpha_1)$ respectively, which are cominuscule as can be seen in \cref{table:cominuscule}. \end{remark}
+But by \cref{remark:exceptional-isomorphisms-exotic} these are isomorphic to the generalised Grassmannians associated to~$(\mathrm{D}_{n+1},\alpha_{n+1})$ and~$(\mathrm{A}_{2n},\alpha_1)$ respectively, which are cominuscule as can be seen in \cref{table:cominuscule}, and we will use the latter realisations for our analysis. \end{remark}

 In \cref{table:cominuscule} we have collected the cominuscule generalised Grassmannians, and their relevant properties.
-For completeness' sake we point out that the symplectic Grassmannian~$\SGr(n,2n)$ also goes by the name \emph{Lagrangian Grassmannian} $\LGr(2n)$.

 \begin{remark} Over the complex numbers cominuscule generalised Grassmannians are also known as \emph{compact hermitian symmetric spaces}, and they are often referred to as such in the literature.
 We have included the Cartan labelling for them in \cref{table:cominuscule}. \end{remark}